 Exodus 19:20-25 KJV

-"And the Lord came down upon mount Sinai, on the top of the mount: and the Lord called Moses up to the top of the mount; and Moses went up.
+"And the Lord came down on mount Sinai, on the top of the mount: and the Lord called Moses up to the top of the mount; and Moses went up.
 And the Lord said to Moses, Go down, charge the people, lest they break through to the Lord to gaze, and many of them perish.
-And let the priests also, which come near to the Lord, sanctify themselves, lest the Lord break forth upon them."
+And let the priests also, which come near to the Lord, sanctify themselves, lest the Lord break forth on them.'

 "And Moses said to the Lord, The people cannot come up to Mount Sinai: for you charged us, saying, Set bounds about the mount, and sanctify it.
 And the Lord said to him, Away, get you down, and you shall come up, you, and Aaron with you: but let not the priests and the people break through to come up to the Lord, lest he break forth upon them.
 So Moses went down to the people, and spoke to them."